hachmannlab/chemml/docs/index.rst

 Latest Version:
 +++++++++++++++
-   - to find the latest version and release history, click here: https://pypi.org/project/chemml/#history
+   - to find out about the latest version and release history, click here: https://pypi.org/project/chemml/#history

 Installation and Dependencies:
 ++++++++++++++++++++++++++++++